alonisser/introduction-rabbitmq/presentation.md

 ## Lessons learned:

 * Use JSON, not Pickle, even if the producer is a python app. so can consuming becomes language agnostic.

-I can consume message with a java service, different python services (both 3.4 and 2.7) and Node.js.
+ I can consume message with a java service, different python services (both 3.4 and 2.7), Node.js or whatevent hipster language you use.

 * Figure a way to save all published events, someday a new micro service would join the crowd and would need to initialize its state with all existing data.
 Writing a data migration using the app logic (the event handlers) would be easier if you can query all past events (or specific events)

 * Figure a way to make event handling idempotent: account revisions, db storing of handled event ids, Whatever works for your app.

+---

+# Event driven: real world example

+## Lessons learned:

 * Be prepared for eventually consistent state: A notification can be created before the transaction is created of vice verse, depends on what other events are stuck in the queue of each app and how fast they are processed

 * Make publishing an event part of the standard workflow.
-Even if there is now consumer currently, someday there would be.
+Even if there is no consumer currently, someday there would be.

 * Separate busEvents classes to libraries, so code can be reused between different apps of the same language (we use gemfury as a private cheeseshop)

 * Be prepared to handle race conditions (see next)

 ---